TSchweikert/FlexERScale_Validation/README.md

-# FlexERScale
+# FlexER-Scale

-**The FlexER Scale** is a new self-report measure to assess the context- and goal-dependent variability of emotion regulation strategies.
-The scale was derived from theoretical models of emotion regualtion flexibility and validated using data from three independet samples (*N* = 857).
-This repository contains materials and scripts for validation of both, the 12-item and the final 10-item version of the FlexER Scale.
+**The FlexER-Scale** is a new self-report measure to assess the context- and goal-dependent variability of emotion regulation strategies.
+The scale was derived from theoretical models of emotion regulation flexibility and the items were developed in several item validation and reduction steps.
+The final, 10-item version was validated using data from three independet samples (*final N* = 680).
+This repository contains materials and scripts for validation of both, the 12-item and the final 10-item version of the FlexER-Scale (see preprint at [https://osf.io/preprints/psyarxiv/hprbz](https://osf.io/preprints/psyarxiv/hprbz)).
+Further publications related to the FlexER-Scale can be found at OSF ([https://osf.io/fghr8/](https://osf.io/fghr8/)).

 ## Content of the folders
-* [Flex_ER Scale](https://github.com/ChScheffel/FlexERScale_Validation/tree/main/FlexER_Scale): Contains a PDF file of the German version of the FlexER Scale
+* [Flex_ER Scale](https://github.com/TSchweikert/FlexERScale_Validation/tree/main/FlexER_Scale): Contains a PDF file of the German version of the FlexER-Scale
-* [datasheets](https://github.com/ChScheffel/FlexERScale_Validation/tree/main/datasheets): Contains the datasheets and respective code books of all relevant data used to validate the 12-item version and the final 10-item version of the FlexER Scale
+* [datasheets](https://github.com/TSchweikert/FlexERScale_Validation/tree/main/datasheets): Contains the datasheets and respective code books of all relevant data used to validate the 12-item version and the final 10-item version of the FlexER-Scale
-* [figures](https://github.com/ChScheffel/FlexERScale_Validation/tree/main/figures): All figures that are relevant for the validation study
+* [figures](https://github.com/TSchweikert/FlexERScale_Validation/tree/main/figures): All figures that are relevant for the validation study
-* [renv](https://github.com/ChScheffel/FlexERScale_Validation/tree/main/renv): Folder created by the R renv-package
+* [renv](https://github.com/TSchweikert/FlexERScale_Validation/tree/main/renv): Folder created by the R renv-package
-* [scripts](https://github.com/ChScheffel/FlexERScale_Validation/tree/main/scripts): Contains the script of the validation of the 12-item version, the script of the validation of the 10-item version, and a script with a R function (item difficulty)
+* [scripts](https://github.com/TSchweikert/FlexERScale_Validation/tree/main/scripts): Contains the script of the validation of the 12-item version, the script of the validation of the 10-item version, and a script with a R function (item difficulty)

 ## Requirements
 - R version: 4.4.1